asterinas/asterinas/README.md

 make run GDB_CLIENT=1
 ```

-Currently, the Jinux runner's debugging interface is exposed by unix socket.
+Currently, the Asterinas runner's debugging interface is exposed by unix socket.
 Thus there shouldn't be multiple debugging instances in the same container.
 To add debug symbols for the underlying infrastructures such as UEFI firmware or bootloader, please check the runner's source code for details.

 ## Code organization

-The codebase of Jinux is organized as below.
+The codebase of Asterinas is organized as below.

-* `runner/`: creating a bootable Jinux kernel image along with an initramfs image.
+* `runner/`: creating a bootable Asterinas kernel image along with an initramfs image.
 It also supports `cargo run` since it is the only package with `main()`.
-* `kernel/`: defining the entry point of the Jinux kernel.
+* `kernel/`: defining the entry point of the Asterinas kernel.
-* `framework/`: the privileged half of Jinux (allowed to use `unsafe` keyword)
+* `framework/`: the privileged half of Asterinas (allowed to use `unsafe` keyword)
     * `aster-frame`: providing the safe Rust abstractions for low-level resources like CPU, memory, interrupts, etc;
     * `libs`: Privileged libraries.
-* `services/`: the unprivileged half of Jinux (not allowed to use `unsafe` directly), implementing most of the OS functionalities.
+* `services/`: the unprivileged half of Asterinas (not allowed to use `unsafe` directly), implementing most of the OS functionalities.
-    * `comps/`: Jinux OS components;
+    * `comps/`: Asterinas OS components;
-    * `libs/`: Jinux OS libraries;
+    * `libs/`: Asterinas OS libraries;
         * `aster-std`: this is where system calls are implemented.
 Currently, this crate is too big.
 It will eventually be decomposed into smaller crates.
 * `tests/`: providing integration tests written in Rust.
 * `regression/`: providing user-space tests written in C.
-* `docs/`: The Jinux book (needs a major update).
+* `docs/`: The Asterinas book (needs a major update).

 ## Development status

-Jinux is under active development.
+Asterinas is under active development.
 The list below summarizes the progress of important planned features.

 * Technical novelty
-    - [X] Jinux Framework
+    - [X] Asterinas Framework
-    - [X] Jinux Component System
+    - [X] Asterinas Component System
-    - [X] Jinux Capabilities
+    - [X] Asterinas Capabilities
 * High-level stuff
     * Process management
         - [X] Essential system calls (fork, execve, etc.)